Wednesday, December 10, 2014

 Lemel School

 I have 'Vague Memories' from the day we were sitting around the radio, listening to our new Prime minister David Ben Gurion's voice, who was behind the creation of the State of Israel!
-Another clear memory, is my first day in First Grade at the Lamely School, where most of the kids in our neighborhood were attending.
-What I remember most, is how overjoyed I was (almost Ecstatic) when I was finally able to Read!
-It was like Magic to see a short sentence, suddenly 'Jumping at me' from the words on the page!
-One of the stories I read was about a family who lived in a 'Moshav' (Agricultural Village).
-I can still remember the Red Tractor, Green fields and the White and Black cows, walking around and eating grass all day...
+Another clear memory, is my first day in First Grade at the Lamely School, where most of the neighborhood's kids, were attending.
+I remember how overjoyed I was (almost Ecstatic) when I was finally able to Read!
+It was like Magic, to see a short sentence suddenly 'Jumping at me' from the page!
+One of the stories I read, was about a family who lived in a 'Moshav' (Agricultural Village).
+I can still remember the red tractor, green fields and the few white and black cows walking around, eating grass all day...

-Each morning the students would be standing in lines at the school yard, watching with awe the Flag with the blue Star of David, being raised up to the top of the pole...With hearts full of pride we sang 'Hatikva' (our National Anthem) befor walking to our class rooms.
-On the walls were the photos of Theodor Herzl; the Visionary Leader of our Jewish state, Chaim Weizman; the first first president of Israel, David Ben Gurion; our first Prime Minister and Golda Meir, the only woman in the Gavernment who would serve as the Prime Minister of Israel during the Six Days War...
+Each morning the students would be standing in lines at the school yard, watching with awe, the Flag with the blue Star of David, being raised up to the top of the pole...With hearts full of pride we sang 'Hatikva' (our National Anthem) before walking to our class rooms.
+On the walls, were the photos of Theodor Herzl; the Visionary Leader of our Jewish state, Chaim Weizman; the first first president of Israel, David Ben Gurion; our first Prime Minister and Golda Meir, the "only woman in the Government" who would serve at one point in the future, as the Prime Minister of Israel, during the Six Days War...

 Theodore Herzl